steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   Decoding completed!
 Total transmissions: 5

-Here we observe that everytime a packet is received, the previously mentioned information is printed for each receiver.
+Here we observe that every time a packet is received, the previously mentioned information is printed for each receiver.
 For the ``input_symbols_coefficients`` output, ``C:`` indicates that we have a received a *coded* packet with the given coding vector.
 In this output,